Hammersmith Bridge - full closure

 - Our email updates

-We have made these changes to the local bus network.
+We have already made these changes to the local buses, and will continue to review and adjust the bus network.

 - Routes 33, 72, 209, and 485 are running shortened or altered routes